Bird Curatorial Manual | Organization of the Collection

 - Within Identifiers you can select a Collection to search.
 Click the small arrows to expand the menu, then click the check box(es) next to the collection(s) needed for your task: Bird specimens (MVZ:Bird), Bird eggs/nests (MVZ:Egg), and/or Bird observations (MVZObs:Bird).

 - Within Identification and Taxonomy, type Hydrobatidae into the Family field.
 Click Search.
+You may need to click “Show More Options” in the upper right of this section to expand the list of fields you can see.

 - The search results page will display a list of all scientific names in which records for family Hydrobatidae exist.
 Click on any of the blue specimens links next to a scientific name to generate a new page containing those specimen records.